The ultimate list for great getaway trips from Montreal [+20 ideas]

 If you got more than 1 day

 Portland will seduce you with its old architectural buildings made with red brick, cobblestone streets and the sea breeze along the harbour.
 After a stroll around the beach, head back to the city and visit a few art galleries and shop at some thrift stores.
+Of course, the Portland Head Lighthouse needs to be part of your must-see attractions.
 For a complete list of things to do in Portland, click here.
-Don’t forget to go to the Portland Head Lighthouse.

 The White National Forest, NH